NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Supernatural Senses.md

-**Prerequisites** Acute Scent or precise or imprecise scent
+**Prerequisites** Acute Scent or scent
 * * *
 Your scent is preternaturally sharp, and you can always rely on your sense of smell to help guide you when your vision is compromised.
-When you target a Concealed or Hidden opponent while you are raging, you reduce the DC of the flat check to 3 for a concealed target or to 9 for a hidden one.
+When you target a [[Conditions/Concealed|Concealed]] or [[Conditions/Hidden|Hidden]] opponent while you are raging, you reduce the DC of the flat check to 3 for a concealed target or to 9 for a hidden one.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*